just-one-script/fu-students-wifi-fix/README.md

 Rollback does not uninstall `iwd`.
 Package removal is intentionally avoided because `iwd` may be used by other networks or system tools.

+> [!note]
+>
-After rollback, the script will ask whether you want to reboot immediately.
+> After rollback, the script will ask whether you want to reboot immediately.
 Rebooting is recommended before testing Wi-Fi again because NetworkManager and `iwd` can keep runtime state that is not fully reset by restarting NetworkManager alone.
 If you choose not to reboot immediately, reboot manually later.

-## Manual verification
+## 6. Manual verification

 Check that NetworkManager is configured to use `iwd`: